Title: Associate Professor

 Department: Liberal Arts and Sciences

 Office Phone: 607-746-4138

-Areas of Expertise: Cognitive Psychology, Evolutionary Psychology, and Language Acquisition
+Areas of Expertise: Cognitive Psychology, Evolutionary Psychology, Language Acquisition, and Animal Behavior

 My research investigates language-related perceptual and cognitive abilities, including speech perception, statistical and rule-like learning, and other critical aspects of language learning.
 My main interest is the evolution of these capabilities, and therefore I take a comparative research approach by investigating the language-related abilities of nonhuman primates.

 Beran, M. J., & Heimbauer, L. A. (2015).
 A longitudinal assessment of vocabulary retention in symbol-competent chimpanzees (Pan troglodytes).
 PLoS ONE 10(2): e0118408.doi.1371/journal.pone.0118408.

 Heimbauer, L. A., Conway, C. M., Christiansen, M. H., Beran, M. J., & Owren, M. J. (2012).

 A serial reaction time (SRT) task with symmetrical joystick responding for nonhuman primates.
 Behavior Research Methods, 44, 733-741.
 DOI: 10.3758/s13428-011-0177-6.